About Ori Gallery

 *Maya Vivas is a multidisciplinary artist working in a variety of mediums such as ceramic, performance, painting, and installation.
 Maya has exhibited work, spoken on panels and hosted workshops throughout the United States including venues and institutions such as Portland Institute for Contemporary Art, The National Council on Education for the Ceramic Arts, Louisiana State University and Yale.

-*Leila Haile (they/them) is a tattooer & community organizer.
+*Roux Haile (they/them) is a tattooer & community organizer.
 They work out of a private studio serving Queer and Trans People of Color as well as folks living with disabilities and organize with a coalition of groups around Portland and Nationally.

 Thank you to our supporters!